eddieschoute/quasci.com/_drafts/2018-01-17-thinkqsim-Andrew.md

 ---

 [^1]: See, for example, the talks by Andrew Childs and Garnet Chan.
 Also, Richard P. Feynman passed away thirty years ago on February 15, 1988.
-Fun fact: the 100th anniversary of Feynman’s birthday will be on May 11, 2018.
+Fun fact: the 100th anniversary of Feynman’s birthday will take place on May 11, 2018.

 [^1.5]: In most systems relevant to organic chemistry and biochemistry, for example, the behavior of electrons can be modeled using semi-classical methods (like DFT).